 - 1. STBG Resolution and TAP Application.
 South Dakota members submit a Resolution to the South Dakota Department of Transportation (DOT) to request STBG.
 SIMPCO requests a copy of the resolution to have on file when sent to the South Dakota DOT. - 2.
 South Dakota Department of Transportation Approval.
 Once the project has been approved by the South Dakota DOT, both SIMPCO and the South Dakota member will receive a project Control Number. - 3.
 Transportation Improvement Program.
 Selected projects are then included in the Transportation Improvement Program (TIP).
 The draft TIP is reviewed by the Policy Board in the spring and the final TIP is approved during the month of July and submitted to the South Dakota DOT for approval, after which it is submitted to FHWA as part of the Statewide Transportation Improvement Program (STIP) for federal approval.
 After the project has federal authorization, approved project applicants must work with the South Dakota DOT to ensure all Federal regulations are being met regarding project design and construction.
-If a the applicant must follow the process as outlined in the Public Participati
+If a project requires a TIP amendment or administrative modification, the applicant must follow the process as outlined in the Public Participation Plan and TIP.

-TRANSPORTATION ALTERNATIVES PROGRAM
+Final TRANSPORTATION ALTERNATIVES PROGRAM